Any member of the public has the opportunity to raise issues of concern in the Lancaster district at Full Council meetings.

 This excludes petitions regarding planning permission and any licence, notice or order issued, served or made by the Council.

 How to register

 If you wish to ask a question or make an address at a meeting of Council you will need to give notice.
-You can do this by delivering the question or address in writing or by email to the chief executive no later than 12 noon, three working days before the day of the meeting.
+You can do this by delivering the question or address in writing or by email to the Chief Executive no later than midday, three working days before the day of the meeting.